South Beach Wine & Food Festival helps hurting restaurants

 Last year’s event, which fed more than 65,000 people at more than 100 events, was held just weeks before the COVID lockdown.
 Miami has long been a foodie town with hundreds of local chefs and restaurants contributing to the massive food festival.

-As restaurants laid off staff and closed up shop, festival creator Lee Brian Schrager partnered with Florida International University to raise $1.6 million that went directly to the newly unemployed at over 500 restaurants and bars across South Florida.
-Schrager alone raised over $100,000 from the front porch of his Coral Gables home, hosting a series of bake sales last year.
+As restaurants laid of staff and closed up shop, festival creator Lee Brian Schrager jumped into action to help his cooks and servers.
+The festival partnered with Florida International University’s Chaplin School Hospitality to create a relief fund raising $1.6 million that went directly to unemployed cooks, servers, dishwashers and other staff at over 500 restaurants and bars across South Florida.

+Tazquiza, a popular Miami taco spot known for its homemade masa, furloughed roughly 90 employees when the pandemic first hit, shuttering all three locations.

+“It’s heartbreaking.
+You work with all these people daily and to tell someone, ‘I’m so sorry, but all our stores are closing,'” said operations manager Christine Martinez.

 Comments